 - Review bank statements for unnecessary memberships or subscriptions you no longer use – we did this recently and saved $180/month!

 Chip away at your long-term plan

 If you want to remain money fit, then you need to be working towards something important.
 I tell my clients all the time, there is no point having money if you don’t have a motivating plan of action to use it.

 This could be retiring at 40, starting a business, buying the dream car or home, or taking a month in Spain (definitely on our list) – just make sure it’s your plan not someone else’s

 It’s vital that your big plans are broken down into smaller bite-size pieces that you can work on regularly.
 Spend 5 minutes a week visualising the plan and reviewing your list.

 If you haven’t written your plan down yet, then read this now, and don’t do anything else until you’ve made the list!

 Finally, speak to a professional if you want to get rolling on your bigger plans and don’t know where to start.
-If any of the above seems too difficult or if you have it nailed, but want to move onto the next steps, hit me up!
+If any of the above seems too difficult or if you have it nailed, but want to move on to the next steps, hit us up!